IBPA/SparseNN/doc/sparseBlockModules.md

 <img src="./SparseBlockData_B.png"  width="450">

 ## Sparse Data Format
-In the problem above a key observation is that for given event, a particular sensor Si, **may** have signal hence depending on the number of events for which a given sensor has a signal, it can be very sparse (e.g. in protein idetification).
+Given that, at each event, a particular sensor Si, **may** have signal hence depending on the number of events for which a given sensor has a signal, it can be very sparse (e.g. in protein idetification).
 Therefore for Si, the sensor data is modelled using lua tables and torch tensors as following:

 ```lua
 { nBatchSize = m -- Total number of events in the dataset